anamarieperez/Landing-Page/README.md

 Then clearup app.css

 Imported:
-Paste the code fromfonts.google.com in index.html to embed a specific fonts
+Paste the code from fonts.google.com in index.html to embed a specific fonts

 Installed
 Extension: